Haven-Rau/Pokemon_Catching_Adventure/README.md

             again_answer = input("> ").strip()
 ```

-Each "Encounter new Pokemon" selection restarts the encounter from the beginning, reselecting a Pokemon ID and assigning unique IV stats.
+Each "Encounter new Pokémon" selection restarts the encounter from the beginning, reselecting a Pokémon ID and assigning unique IV stats.

-## Capturing Pokemon
+## Capturing Pokémon

-In all Pokemon games, similar to stats, each pokemon has a defined base catch rate.
+In all Pokémon games, similar to stats, each Pokémon has a defined base catch rate.
 Once an encounter begins, that catch rate is adjusted through an advanced formula to account for variations in stats like level, hp, and speed.
-Better, more powerful Pokemon like legendaries are almost always harder to catch than less powerful pokemon.
-Pokemon with lower capture rates often promote the concept of battling Pokemon with your own Pokemon before capturing.
-As your Pokemon attacks, the enemies Pokemon's hp is decreases, which then increase that Pokemon's catch rate.
+Better, more powerful Pokémon like legendaries are almost always harder to catch than less powerful Pokémon.
+Pokémon with lower capture rates often promote the concept of battling Pokémon with your own Pokémon before capturing.
+As your Pokémon attacks, the enemies Pokémon's hp is decreases, which then increase that Pokémon's catch rate.
-However, since my game has no battling mechanic and focuses more on just the catching experience, I created a small formula for catching Pokemon, which still uses the original base catch rates but doesn't allow for changes from stat variation of hp reduction by battling.
+However, since my game has no battling mechanic and focuses more on just the catching experience, I created a small formula for catching Pokémon, which still uses the original base catch rates but doesn't allow for changes from stat variation of hp reduction by battling.

-### Throwing Pokeballs
+### Throwing Pokéballs

-Furthermore, during the catching sequence of the game, trainers have the ability to choose the type of pokeballs they throw.
-Some Pokeballs are inherently better than others, such as the ultraball increasing the catch rate above greatballs.
-Moreover, some pokeballs have unique effects, the catch rate of any pokemon its thrown at, while other pokeballs are more situational, with abilities tailored to the weather, pokemon type, or location/time of day.
+Furthermore, during the catching sequence of the game, trainers have the ability to choose the type of Pokéballs they throw.
+Some Pokéballs are inherently better than others, such as the ultraball increasing the catch rate above greatballs.
+Moreover, some Pokéballs have unique effects, the catch rate of any Pokémon its thrown at, while other Pokéballs are more situational, with abilities tailored to the weather, Pokémon type, or location/time of day.

-Unfortuantely, my game doesn't include weather patterns, locations, or any other unique elements that would favor a certain pokeball type over another.
+Unfortuantely, my game doesn't include weather patterns, locations, or any other unique elements that would favor a certain Pokéball type over another.
 In conjunction, given the chance to choose between an evidently strong ball and a weak ball, a player would choose to use the stronger ball every time.
-Therefore, I have a weighted random roll that determines whether the trainer throws a pokeball, greatball, ultraball, or masterball (100% catch rate), with stronger balls having a lower probability.
+Therefore, I have a weighted random roll that determines whether the trainer throws a Pokéball, Greatball, Ultraball, or Masterball (100% catch rate), with stronger balls having a lower probability.
 In the future, I would like to explore giving a finite number of stronger balls to trainer at the start, and allowing trainers to choose what balls they throw.
-This would encourage a strategy to save stronger balls for stronger Pokemon.
+This would encourage a strategy to save stronger balls for stronger Pokémon.

-In python, once the weighted roll picks a number, it matches that number to the Primary Key in the SSMS Pokeball table:
+In python, once the weighted roll picks a number, it matches that number to the Primary Key in the SSMS Pokéball table:

 ```Python
         # unique integers associated with each Pokeball type in SSMS: 1-4